-The Alberta Snowplows shows the locations of the snowplows and other maintenance vehicles contracted by Alberta Transportation for the winter maintenance of the provincial roads.
+The Alberta Snowplows shows the locations of the snowplows and other maintenance vehicles contracted by Alberta Transportation and Economic Corridors for the winter maintenance of the provincial roads.
 Weather conditions and traffic camera images are also available as provided by third party contributors.

 Vehicles and operation

 The snowplow routes are not shown on the map because Alberta’s snowplow operators do not follow set routes when maintaining provincial highways.
-Instead, they use their expertise and guidelines set by Alberta Transportation to clear highways and keep Albertans on the move.
+Instead, they use their expertise and guidelines set by Alberta Transportation and Economic Corridors to clear highways and keep Albertans on the move.

 The arrow symbols representing the vehicle locations are pointed in the direction of travel.
 In general the position of the vehicles gets updated every 20-30 seconds but there may be delays due to various factors including limited cellular network coverage and lost GPS signal